Connect with Arts Tasmania on:

-Arts Tasmania welcomes and encourages all user posts, comments and opinions.
-When contributing your views please ensure that you:
+We welcome and encourage all user posts, comments and opinions.
+When contributing your views please ensure that don't:

-- do protect your personal privacy and that of others by not including personal information about yourself or others in your comments (such as email addresses, private addresses or phone numbers)
+- include personal information about yourself or others in your comments (such as email addresses, private addresses or phone numbers)

-- do represent your own views and do not impersonate or falsely represent any other person
+- impersonate or falsely represent any other person

 Arts Tasmania reserves the right to remove content that breaches any of the rules and in extreme cases, block individuals from future use.